 Graduate & Postgraduate Training

-The DU Health & Counseling Center offers doctoral and postdoctoral training in the art and science of psychology in order to produce professional mental health providers who effectively enhance the lives of individuals, groups, and communities.
-Opportunities include APA Accredited Doctoral Internships through the Graduate School of Professional Psychology's Consortium (four positions), Advanced Doctoral-Level Practica, and Postdoctoral Residencies (2 positions).
+The DU Health & Counseling Center offers a variety of training opportunities for graduate/postgraduate students from clinical and counseling psychology programs.
+Opportunities include APA Accredited Doctoral Internship positions through the Graduate School of Professional Psychology's Consortium (3 Generalist positions; 1 Sport & Performance Psychology position) and Advanced Doctoral-Level field placements.
 Choose a program from the list below for details.

 The DU Health & Counseling Center (HCC) is a part of the University of Denver Graduate School of Professional Psychology's (GSPP) Internship Consortium which is accredited by the American Psychological Association (APA).
 While students from GSPP are given preference, we accept applications from national candidates as part of the Association of Psychology Postdoctoral and Internship Centers (APPIC) matching process.

-Application for internship at our site is handled through the APPIC National Match.
-Please follow this link for the application process and instructions.
+Application to our internship program is handled through the APPIC National Match.
+Please follow this link for the application process and instructions: https://membership.appic.org/directory/display/862

 Please contact Anne Edwards Psy.D, our Associate Director/Training Director, at anne.edwards@du.edu if you have additional questions about our training program.

-The University of Denver Health & Counseling Center (HCC) is a fully integrated interdisciplinary facility with medical, mental health, health promotion, collegiate recovery, and gender violence education and support services working collaboratively within the same clinic.
-Approximately 13% to 18% of the 12,000 students at DU present to the HCC each year for counseling with problems ranging from transitional developmental stressors to severe psychopathology.
-The student population is composed of 5,500 undergraduates, 6,500 graduate students (including law students), and includes about 22% students with minoritized identities and international students.
-Counseling Services provides brief and longer-term individual counseling, couples counseling, group counseling, behavioral health consultation, daytime and after-hours crisis counseling, psychological assessment, and campus-wide outreach on various topics.
-The HCC is strongly committed to values of equity, social justice, anti-racism, and anti-oppression.
-Practicum students will attend a bi-weekly power, privilege, and oppression seminar to examine, reflect, and learn about structures of oppression and how they show up in the therapy room, as well as be challenged to push themselves to provide an equitable, anti-oppressive therapy experience to our students.
+The University of Denver Health and Counseling Center (HCC) is a fully integrated interdisciplinary center with medical, mental health, health promotion, collegiate recovery, and gender violence education and support services working collaboratively within the same department.
+Approximately 12% to 20% of the 12,000 students at DU present to the HCC each year for counseling with concerns ranging from transitional developmental stressors to severe psychopathology.
+The student population is composed of 5,500 undergraduates, 6,500 graduate students (including Law students), and includes about 22% ethnic minority and international students.
+Counseling services provided include brief and longer-term individual counseling, couples counseling, group counseling, behavioral health consultation, daytime and after-hours crisis support, psychological assessment, and campus-wide outreach on various topics.
+The HCC is strongly committed to diversity, equity, and inclusion, supporting the implementation of initiatives for historically marginalized and underserved populations through campus partnerships and outreach.

 Training Program